The Edmonton region leads in housing affordability

 Housing Supply

-Undoubtedly one of the reasons homes in the Edmonton region are affordable is because the region punches above its weight when it comes to the construction of housing.
-If we look at data from the Canadian Housing and Mortgage Corporation, we can see the region consistently ranks well on a per capita basis with the construction of housing units compared to its peers, as measured by housing starts (Figure 8).
+Undoubtedly one of the reasons homes in the Edmonton Region are affordable is because the Region punches above its weight when it comes to the construction of housing.
+If we look at data from the Canadian Housing and Mortgage Corporation, we can see the Region consistently ranks well on a per capita basis with the construction of housing units compared to its peers, as measured by housing starts (Figure 8).

 Figure 8.
 Per Capita Housing Starts by Canadian City Over Time